anuradhawick/oblr/README.md

 ### 🛑

-This code is under construction.
-Hence notebooks are advised over the pipeline.
-It also facilitates plots and much more. `kbm2` is the most resource demanding step. ~32GB of RAM or above is recommended.
+`kbm2` is the most resource demanding step. ~32GB of RAM or above is recommended.
 If you have fast storage consider increasing swap.
 May be slower but kbm2 will run for sure.
+Alternatively, use the chunked version of the graph building in as shown in **step 2**.

-Rapids.AI is advise as worst case GPU time was 1:30.83 while CPU time was 34:15.96 in a 32 thread machine (almost 1000x gain in speed compared to single threaded mode).
+Rapids.AI is advised as worst case GPU time was 1:30.83 while CPU time was 34:15.96 in a 32 thread machine (almost 1000x gain in speed compared to single threaded mode).